-Biocosmology A complete monograph on the emergence of life from the chemical soup
+Biocosmology A complete research overview on the emergence of life from the chemical soup 2021

 Life is the ultimate cosmological consequence of the four forces of nature acting in hierarchical sequence, the colour and weak forces binding the quarks to form protons and neutrons, then atomic nuclei, then atoms, and finally the electromagnetic force becomes dominant in forming molecules.
 Complex molecular matter organized in the fractal form we find in tissues is the ultimate expression of the interaction of all the forces which emerged in the symmetry-breaking at the cosmic origin.
 As a precursor to looking at the reproductive nature of living sexuality we examine its genesis in the sexual paradox of physics.